mbabynames search ✿

-Frances is a two-syllable name of English origin, meaning "noble and strong".
+from the Latin, meaning "free one".
+Frances is a two-syllable name of Latin origin, meaning "free one".
 It finishes with a hissing -es sound, which shapes how middle names connect to it phonetically.

 2